LindsayMichelleAllen/SmartRoutine/documentation/services/user_account_management_service.md

 * Modify an existing user
 * Delete an existing user

-Below is an example of the minimum implementation of the user profile interface.
-All response objects currently contain the same struct attributes, but these will not be combined to a single response object type to allow for future updates and extensions such as specific error types.
+Below is an example of the minimum implementation of the user account management service.
+All response objects currently contain the same struct attributes, but these will not be combined to a single response object type to allow for future updates and extensions.

 ```golang
 type UserProfile struct {